 When your self-esteem is low, you will probably expect your partner to find another, and succumb to jealousy fits as a result.
 Alternatively, you could also accept being belittled all the time.
 Therefore, you could seek toxic, often narcissistic partners, and self-sabotage your chances of healthy relationships.

-You will find yourself acting on those expectations without really testing them in reality.
-People whose beliefs are set in stone are often very inflexible.
+Indeed, you will find yourself acting on those expectations without really testing them in reality.
+People whose beliefs are set in stone are often inflexible.
 There is no place for compromise or organic growth of love.
 There is little room for spontaneity.
-In that way, they destroy their relationships.
+In that way, those people inevitably destroy their relationships.

 All relationships hit hurdles.
-Whether it’s day-to-day stressors and small disagreements, or a massive crisis – every relationship will go through tough times at some point.
-Indeed, lack of resilience and self-efficacy was found to trigger self-sabotaging behaviour in romantic relationships according to a recent study.
+Whether it’s day-to-day stressors or a massive crisis – every relationship will go through tough times at some point.
+Indeed, according to a 2021 study, lack of resilience and self-efficacy was found to trigger self-sabotaging behaviour in romantic relationships.

 “Most commonly, people try to wreck relationships because they are too afraid of being vulnerable.
 The fear of being hurt combines with the desire to self-protect and initiate self-sabotage.”

-As mentioned at the beginning, we will not be talking about the relationships you truly wish to leave for whatever reason.
-We will be looking into why and how you sabotage the relationships you do want to be in.
+As mentioned earlier, we will not be talking about the relationships you truly wish to leave for whatever reason.
+We will be looking into why and how you keep self-sabotaging relationships you do want to be in.
 So, how can you stop being self-destructive when it comes to your love life?

 Please bear in mind that the list doesn’t cover all the nuances of how people sabotage their relationship chances.
 If you suspect you could be self-sabotaging, consider seeking out a psychologist’s help to assist you in figuring out your feelings and behaviour.